OpenEvalProject/evals/manuscripts/elife-15886/v2/manuscript.md

 The expression and purification of syt-1 C2A, C2B, and C2AB constructs were carried out as previously published (Kuo et al., 2009; Herrick et al., 2009).
 The wild-type and mutant plasmids were expressed in BL21 (DE3) pLysS cells (Invitrogen, Grand Island, NY), and grown in LB media.
 The protein was purified using a GST affinity column followed by a second purification step using ion exchange chromatography.
 An SP column was used for the C2AB fragment and C2B domain, and a Q column was used for the C2A domain to remove any remaining contaminants, such as nucleic acids.
 Syt-1 C2AB prepared in this manner is correctly folded as indicated by CD (Herrick et al., 2006) and NMR.
 This C2AB fragment is also found to bind membranes in a Ca2+-dependent manner.
 SDS Page indicated that the proteins were pure with appropriate molecular weights of 17.4 for C2A domain, 20.8 for C2B domain, and 34.5 for C2AB fragment.
 The UV absorbance at 278 nm was used to insure that protein fractions were free of nucleic acid contaminant.
 The protein concentrations were determined using a Bradford Protein Assay (Thermo Fisher Scientific, Rockford, IL).

-## Isothermal titration calorimetry (ITC)
+### Isothermal titration calorimetry (ITC)

 ITC experiments were carried out as previously described (Joung et al., 2012).
 Titration of ~50 µM protein (see figure legend) with different ligands were performed at 25°C in 50 mM HEPES (pH 7.4) and 150 mM NaCl, in the presence or absence of 1 mM CaCl2.
 Buffer without calcium was prepared as reported (Radhakrishnan et al., 2009) and checked with rhod-5N (Invitrogen).
 To obtain the effective heat of binding, results of the titration were corrected using buffer-protein and ligand-buffer controls.
 Finally, the NITPIC (Keller et al., 2012) and the Origin9 software (Origin Labs Inc.) were used to analyze these data.

 1,2-hexanoyl-sn-glycero-3-phospho-L-serine (C6-PtdSer) was titrated under critical micellar concentration (CMC) to avoid the formation of C6-PtdSer micelles (http://www.avantilipids.com) that interfere in the titration.

-## Kinetic fluorescence experiments
+### Kinetic fluorescence experiments

 Kinetic experiments were carried out on an Applied Photophysics SX.20 stopped-flow spectrophotometer (Applied Photophysics, Surrey, UK) in 20 mM HEPES (pH 7.4), 150 mM KCl, and 1 mM EGTA and different free Ca2+concentrations (calculated using http://maxchelator.stanford.edu), as described previously (Hui et al., 2005).
 FRET was used to monitor the time course of the C2AB fragment vesicle binding.
 The excitation wavelength was set at 280 nm and a 470 nm cut-off filter was used to collect the dansyl emission for the different vesicle concentrations tested.
-The resulting time courses were fit to a single-exponential function:F(t)=F0+Aobs∗e(−kobs∗t)
+The resulting time courses were fit to a single-exponential function:

+$$
+F(t)=F_{0}+A_{obs}^{∗}e^{(−k_{obs}∗t)}
+$$

 where F(t) equals the observed fluorescence at time t, F0 is a fluorescence offset representing the final fluorescence, Aobs equals the amplitude, and kobs is the observed rate constant.
-Observed rate constants were plotted as a function of lipid vesicle concentration (v), calculated assuming 90,000 phospholipid molecules per vesicle (Arbuzova et al., 1997), and fitted with the equation:kobs=kon[v]+koff
+Observed rate constants were plotted as a function of lipid vesicle concentration (v), calculated assuming 90,000 phospholipid molecules per vesicle (Arbuzova et al., 1997), and fitted with the equation:

+$$
+k_{obs}=k_{on}[v]+k_{off}
+$$

 where kon represents the apparent association constant, and koff the apparent dissociation rate constant.
 The ratio of koff to kon provides the calculated apparent vesicle dissociation constant (Kd).

-## Vesicle sedimentation assay
+### Vesicle sedimentation assay

 An ultracentrifugation technique (Buser and Mclaughlin, 1998) was used to measure the equilibrium membrane binding of C2AB and C2AB mutants to membranes of varied lipid composition.
 For experiments where tryptophan emission was used to detect C2AB, final protein concentrations of 0.2–0.35 µM were used with sucrose-loaded LUVs at lipid concentrations ranging from 0.02 mM to 15 mM.
 The vesicles and C2AB were incubated at room temperature for 10 min, followed by centrifugation at 160,000 × g for 1 hr to pellet the LUVs.
 The concentration of C2AB in the supernatant was determined and used to calculate the fraction of membrane-bound protein (fb).
 A phosphate assay (Ames, 1966) was used to determine the final lipid concentrations.
 BODIPY-maleimide labeled C2AB was used in cases were binding affinities were high, in order to maintain sufficiently low protein-to-lipid ratios (Buser and Mclaughlin, 1998).
 For PtdChol: PtdSer LUVs, accurate binding affinities were achieved at lipid to protein molar ratios of 140:1 or higher.
-For each experimental condition, at least two measurements of the fraction of bound protein, fb, were made to determine a reciprocal molar partition coefficient, K. This partition coefficient represents the accessible lipid concentration, [L], where half the protein is bound and is given by:(1)fb=K[L]1+K[L]
+For each experimental condition, at least two measurements of the fraction of bound protein, fb, were made to determine a reciprocal molar partition coefficient, K. This partition coefficient represents the accessible lipid concentration, [L], where half the protein is bound and is given by:

+$$
+f_{b}=\frac{K[L]}{1+K[L]}
+$$

 The value of K (M-1) and the standard errors were determined from the data using the fitting function in OriginPro 7.5 (Origin Lab, Northampton, MA).

-## Proton-nitrogen HSQC NMR
+### Proton-nitrogen HSQC NMR

 C2A and C2B were expressed in BL21 (DE3) pLysS cells, and grown in minimal media where 15NH4Cl (Cambridge Isotopes, Andover, MA) was the sole nitrogen source.
 The purification followed the same protocol mentioned above.
 The final protein at a concentration of 0.4–0.8 mM in NMR buffer (3 mM CaCl2, 150 mM NaCl, 50 mM MES, pH 6.3) was used for two-dimensional 1 hr 15N HSQC experiments (Ubach et al., 2001).
 The ligands (o-phosphoserine or InsP3) were titrated into C2A or C2B at concentrations ranging from 0.05 mM to 4 mM.
 The final NMR protein samples contained 10% D2O and were placed in Shigemi tubes (Sigma-Aldrich, St. Louis, MO).
 The experiments were conducted in Bruker 600 MHz NMR spectrometer at temperature 27°C, and DDS (4,4-dimethyl-4-silapentane-1-sulfonic acid) in NMR buffer was used as a chemical shift standard.
 The NMR data were processed in NMRPipe (Delaglio et al., 1995) and the residue assignments were matched in Sparky (Goddard and Kneller, 2008) from the PDB NMR resonance assignments of C2A (PDB 1BYN) and C2B (PDB 1K5W) (Fernandez et al., 2001; Shao et al., 1997; Shao et al., 1998).

-## EPR measurements
+### EPR measurements

 The C2AB mutants, M173C, V304C, L323C, K327C, T329C, were purified and spin labeled using MTSL (1-oxy-2,2,5,6-tetramethylpyrroline-3-methyl; Santa Cruz Biotech, Dallas, TX).
 Each sample was spin labeled at a 1:1:10 mole ratio of protein:DTT:MTSL, and the mixture was passed through a HiPrep 26/10 desalting column (GE Healthcare, Pittsburgh, PA) to remove any free spin labels.
 The spin-labeled protein was concentrated to 50–200 uM using an Amicon centrifugal concentrator (EMD Millipore, Billerica, MA).